Your Story Matters

 - Referenced (with permission) in any supporting documents submitted to Parliament, if such submissions are allowed

-Once the petition closes, the Select Committee may or may not accept additional documents.
+The Select Committee may or may not accept additional documents as part of its process.
 If it does, we’ll try to include selected stories with permission.
 Either way, sharing them here does not depend on that process.

-If a public inquiry is launched in future, people will be able to submit their own stories directly to Parliament.
+If a public inquiry is launched in future, people may be able to submit their own stories directly to Parliament.

 Prefer to Use Social Media?